GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingAnAstroDataType.rst

 4. ``parent="OBSERVED"``:
    This is the type name of a parent class.
-Note, the type need not also be the given type (a dataset matching a leaf classification may not match the types described by "parent" types).
-The parent member is used to assign other features, such as primitive sets, or descriptor calculators.
+Note, the type need not also be recognizes as the parent type.
+The parent member is used to determine overriding assignments in the type tree such that, of course, leaf nodes override root nodes, e.g. for descriptor calculator and primitive set assignments.

 5. ``requirement = PHU({"{prohibit}THEMARK":'.*'})``:
    The requirement member uses requirement classes (see below) to define the given type.
    In this case, this is a PHU check to ensure that "THEMARK" is not set at all